 Scott Clendaniel was born in Spokane, WA, and his family moved to Anchorage, Alaska when he was seven.
 Clendaniel always loved to draw, and shortly after the move, his grandmother gave him an oil painting kit, and told him to paint in Alaska, because it’s such a beautiful place.
 Clendaniel studied art at Western State Colorado University, and Western Oregon University, and spent a semester in Greece studying art history.
 He decided to take a break from college, moved back to Anchorage, and accepted a position as a Production Artist, designing Alaska souvenir products.
 A couple years later he realized that he wanted to be a full time artist, so he quit his job, and started his career as an oil painter.
 But first he wanted to finish his undergraduate studies, so he enrolled at the University of Alaska Anchorage, and graduated in 2009 with a Bachelor of Arts degree in painting.

-Now Clendaniel lives in Anchorage with his wife, who is the Business & Marketing Manager for their art business, called Real Art Is Better, and they work together full time in their studio downtown.
+Now Clendaniel lives in Anchorage with his wife, who is the Business & Marketing Manager for their art business, called Real Art Is Better.
 The couple spends summers in McCarthy, situated in Wrangell – St. Elias National Park, where they built a log cabin.

 Clendaniel's oil paintings are whimsical, colorful and textural.
 He mostly paints on panel versus canvas, because panel is much more durable.
 He coats each painting surface with three coats of white primer, sanding between each layer in order to eliminate as much wood texture as possible.
 Then applies a coat of red, and then a thin layer of gold paint.
 The red and gold shine through small gaps in the oil paint, making his paintings glow when light hits them at certain angles.
 This is Clendaniel's signature technique, and one way you can always identify a Clendaniel original.